 - Barrier Warrior: One of the uses of her Instant Runes is to create walls of ice or to just use the rune itself as a sort of Aura barrier.
 She provides the main defensive support to Team RWBY during their fight with the Nevermore since unlike Team JNPR no one uses shields.

 - Beauty Is Never Tarnished: Averted.
-During Weiss' fight with the Knight she takes a nasty hit to the head and gets a scar from it...
-Well, maybe; it's not clear if the sequence is canon.
+During Weiss' fight with the Knight she takes a nasty hit to the head and gets a scar from it that lasts well into the series.

 - Berserk Button: Her family has been at war with the White Fang for years and lives have been lost.
 She therefore has no tolerance for anyone who defends the White Fang and is instinctively suspicious of any faunus she thinks might have a connection to White Fang.

 - Beneath the Mask: Weiss's haughtiness seems to be a façade.
 Despite her arrogant attitude, she warms up to people (and dogs) quickly, doesn't like being alone in dangerous situations and always wished she had been allowed to have bunk beds as a child.
 She's implied to be very lonely, something her Image Song also focuses on.
 When alone in a lift, she psyches herself up for meeting her family by practising fake smiles, looking unusually stressed and tired while doing so.